 What is Quid Pro Quo Harassment?

 This article focuses on quid pro quo sexual harassment in the workplace.
-See our Sexual Harassment section for more related articles and resources.
+See our Sexual Harassment section for more related articles and resources on the different types of sexual harassment.
 Managers and business owners should review Sexual Harassment - What is It? and Preventing Sexual Harassment in our Small Business Law section.

 Elements of a Quid Pro Quo Harassment Claim

-In order to claim sexual harassment of the quid pro quo variety, a claimant (the plaintiff in a lawsuit) must be able to prove the following elements to a jury:
+In order to claim sexual harassment of the quid pro quo variety, a claimant of quid (the plaintiff in a lawsuit) must be able to prove the following elements to a jury:

 - Plaintiff was an employee of, or applied for a job with, company X (the defendant).

-- The alleged harasser, an officer or employee of company X, made unwanted sexual advance to the plaintiff, or engaged in other unwanted verbal or physical conduct of a sexual nature.
+- The alleged harasser, an officer or employee of company X, made unwelcome sexual advances to the plaintiff or engaged in other unwanted verbal or physical conduct of a sexual nature.

-- Certain job benefits were conditioned, by words or conduct, on the plaintiff's acceptance of the alleged harasser's sexual advances or conduct; or that employment decisions affecting the plaintiff were made based on his or her acceptance or rejection of the alleged conduct.
+- Certain employment benefits were conditioned, by words or conduct, on the plaintiff's acceptance of the alleged harasser's sexual advances or conduct; or employment decisions affecting the plaintiff were made based on their acceptance or rejection of the alleged conduct.

-- At the time of the alleged conduct, the alleged harasser was a supervisor or agent for company X.
+- At the time of the alleged conduct, the alleged harasser was a supervisor or agent of company X.